roytang/blog/content/notes/2016/04/d2avvxd/index.md

 In the Senate, Lacson primarily authored the following:

-- Republic Act No. 9160, as amended by Republic Act 9194, otherwise known as the Anti-Money Laundering Act\n- Republic Act No. 9163, The National Service Training Program (NSTP) Act of 2001\n- Republic Act No. 9166, An Act Increasing the Base Pay of the Members of the AFP\n- Republic Act No. 9208, The Anti-Trafficking in Persons Act of 2003\n- Republic Act No. 9416, Anti-Cheating Act of 2007\n- Republic Act No. 9484, The Philippine Dental Act of 2007\n- Republic Act No. 9485, Anti-Red Tape Act of 2007
+- Republic Act No. 9160, as amended by Republic Act 9194, otherwise known as the Anti-Money Laundering Act

+- Republic Act No. 9163, The National Service Training Program (NSTP) Act of 2001

+- Republic Act No. 9166, An Act Increasing the Base Pay of the Members of the AFP

+- Republic Act No. 9208, The Anti-Trafficking in Persons Act of 2003

+- Republic Act No. 9416, Anti-Cheating Act of 2007

+- Republic Act No. 9484, The Philippine Dental Act of 2007

+- Republic Act No. 9485, Anti-Red Tape Act of 2007

-He also served as fiscalizer by initiating various investigations (details in the Wikipedia article)\n
+He also served as fiscalizer by initiating various investigations (details in the Wikipedia article)